 - Offer lots of cuddles and reassurance;

-- Expect big feelings and allow for them (after her first op I told Pixie it was okay to be cross with Mummy for letting the doctors do something she didn’t like and had asked me to stop, and explained again why it was necessary);
+- Expect big feelings and allow for them (after her first op I told Pixie it was okay to be cross with Mummy for letting the doctors do something she didn’t like and that she’d asked me to stop, and I explained again why it was necessary);

 - Encourage role play to help your child process their surgery.